-1. Insert the first previously programmed coded key into the ignition and turn the ignition from 2 (OFF/LOCK) to 3 (RUN) (maintain ignition in 3 (RUN) for at least three seconds, but no more than ten seconds).
+1. Insert the first previously programmed coded key into the ignition and turn the ignition from the 3 (OFF) position to the 4 (ON) position [maintain ignition in 4 (ON) for at least three seconds, but no more than ten seconds].

-2. Turn ignition from 3 (RUN) back to 2 (OFF/LOCK) in order to remove the first coded key from the ignition.

-3. Within ten seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from 2 (OFF/LOCK) to 3 (RUN) (maintain ignition in 3 (RUN) for at least three seconds but no more than ten seconds).

-4. Turn the ignition from 3 (RUN) back to 2 (OFF/LOCK) in order to remove the second coded key from the ignition.

-5. Within 10 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from 2 (OFF/LOCK) to 3 (RUN) (maintain ignition in 3 (RUN) for at least three seconds, but no more than ten seconds).
-This step will program your new key to a coded key.

-6. To program additional new unprogrammed key(s), repeat this procedure from step 1.
+- 2. Turn ignition from the 4 (ON) position back to the 3 (OFF) position in order to remove the first coded key from the ignition. - 3.
+Within ten seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from the 3 (OFF) position to the 4 (ON) position [maintain ignition in the 4 (ON) position for at least three seconds but no more than ten seconds]. - 4.
+Turn the ignition from the 4 (ON) position back to the 3 (OFF) position in order to remove the second coded key from the ignition. - 5.
+Within 10 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from the 3 (OFF) position to the 4 (ON) position [maintain ignition in the 4 (ON) position for at least three seconds, but no more than ten seconds].
+This step will program your new key to a coded key. - 6.
+To program additional new unprogrammed key(s), repeat this procedure from step 1.